Skip to main content

 VERY LOW AVAILABILITY

-Kosher food extremely rare in Rwanda with virtually no Jewish community or kosher infrastructure.
-No kosher restaurants or certification available.
-Observant travelers must bring provisions or rely on sealed international products, fresh fruits, and naturally kosher items.
+Kosher food is extremely rare in Rwanda.
+There's almost no Jewish community and no kosher infrastructure, which means no kosher restaurants and no certification.
+Observant travelers will need to bring their own provisions or get by on sealed international products, fresh fruit, and naturally kosher items.

 Common Allergens